sirosen/globus-sdk-python/changelog.d/20230829_122956_sirosen_loginclient.rst

   - A new class, ``AuthLoginClient``, is the base for ``NativeAppAuthClient`` and ``ConfidentialAppAuthClient``.
-These classes no longer inherit from ``AuthClient``.
+These classes no longer inherit from ``AuthClient``, and therefore no longer inherit certain methods which would never succeed if called.

   - ``AuthClient`` is now the only class which provides functionality for accessing Globus Auth APIs.

-Previously, some of the API accessing methods were inherited by the ``AuthClient`` subclasses, but would never work.
+  - ``AuthClient`` no longer includes methods for OAuth 2 login flows which would only be valid to call on ``AuthLoginClient`` subclasses.

 Deprecated
 ~~~~~~~~~~